apltools/grading_server/readme.md

 Visit http://localhost:5000 for a demo and http://localhost:5000/rq to check on worker status.

 ## Starting a grading job
 Send a POST request to `/start/` with a zipfile tagged as `file` and a `slug` like `uva/progik/2018/py/hello` named `slug`.
 Optionally send a webhook named `webhook`.
-If the job succeeds, the webhook will be triggered with a GET request and a json payload.
+If the job succeeds, the webhook will be triggered with a POST request and a json payload.

 For instance via curl
 `curl -F 'file=@files/hello.zip' -F slug='uva/progik/2018/py/hello' localhost:5000/start`